fixate/mandrill_queue/README.md

 ## Installation

-You already know this bit:
+You probably already know this bit:

-    gem 'mandrill-queue'
+    gem 'resque' # Support for Sidekiq and writing custom adapters coming soon... gem 'mandrill-queue'

 but didn't know this (but it's optional):